 The NOI is pre-decisional and allows the individual or entity 30 days to respond in writing with any information or evidence relevant to whether the exclusion is warranted and to raise any other related issues, such as mitigating circumstances.
 OIG considers all available information in making a final decision about whether to impose the exclusion.

-If OIG decide to proceed with exclusion, they send the individual or entity a Notice of Exclusion along with information about the effect of the exclusion and appeal rights.
-For mandatory exclusions that are for the minimum five year period, OIG man not send a NOI.
+If OIG decides to proceed with an exclusion, they send the individual or entity a Notice of Exclusion along with information about the effect of the exclusion and appeal rights.
+For mandatory exclusions that are for the minimum five-year period, OIG may not send an NOI.
 For these exclusions, a Notice of Exclusion is the first notification sent.
 Exclusions are effective 20 days after the Notice of Exclusion is mailed, and notice to the public is provided on OIG’s website.
 The exclusion may be appealed to an ALJ, and any adverse decision may be appealed to the DAB.
 Judicial review is also available after a final decision by the DAB.

-If OIG decides to proceed with exclusion, we send the individual or entity a Notice of Execution along with information about the effect of the exclusion and appeal rights.
-When a permissive exclusion is imposed under sections 1128(b) (12) or (b) (13) of the Act, OIG is not required to send a NOI.
-We send the individual or entity a Notice of Exclusion along with information about the effect of the exclusion and appeal rights.
-An exclusion under section 1128(b) (12) is effective immediately and an exclusion under section 1128(b) (13) is effective 20 days after the Notice of Exclusion is mailed, and notice to the public is provided on OIG’s website.
+If OIG decides to proceed with an exclusion, we send the individual or entity a Notice of Execution along with information about the effect of the exclusion and appeal rights.
+When a permissive exclusion is imposed under sections 1128(b) (12) or (b) (13) of the Act, OIG is not required to send an NOI.
+The individual or entity is sent a Notice of Exclusion along with information about the effect of the exclusion and appeal rights.
+An exclusion under section 1128(b) (12) is effective immediately and exclusion under section 1128(b) (13) is effective 20 days after the Notice of Exclusion is mailed, and notice to the public is provided on OIG’s website.